zhukovdm/smartwalk-docs/content/usr.md

 ## Solid pod (advanced)

 By default, personal data is stored locally on your device in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), a standardized in-browser database.
-Additionally, the application supports *decentralized* Solid pods.
+Additionally, the application supports *external* Solid pods.

 Solid enables you to regain true data ownership.
-Learn more about this technology at:
+Learn more about this technology at

 <p align="center">
   <a href="https://solidproject.org/about">https://solidproject.org/about</a>.